WPIP

 WPIP (880 AM) is a radio station broadcasting a religious format.
 It is licensed to Winston-Salem, North Carolina, United States, and serves the Piedmont Triad area of North Carolina.
-The station, owned by Berean Christian School (North Carolina) which is part of Berean Baptist Church, broadcasts only during daytime hours to protect WCBS (AM) of New York City, which is assigned the 880 AM clear channel frequency during the nighttime.
+The station, owned by Berean Christian School (North Carolina) which is part of Berean Baptist Church, broadcasts only during daytime hours to protect WHSQ of New York City, which is assigned the 880 AM clear channel frequency during the nighttime.